MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 ## Create a database on the server

-The sample code ([Django][1] or [Flask][2]) requires a PostgreSQL database to store restaurant reviews.
-At this point, you have a PostgreSQL server and now you need to create a database on the server.
+At this point, you have a PostgreSQL server and now you'll create a database on the server.

 ### [psql](#tab/create-database-psql)

 You can use the PostgreSQL interactive terminal [psql][15] in your local environment, or in the [Azure Cloud Shell][4], which is also accessible in the [Azure portal][3].
+When working with psql, it is often easier to use the [Cloud Shell][4] because all the dependencies are included for you in the shell.

 **Step 1.** Connect to the database with psql.